Performance of WebAssembly runtimes in 2026

 Feature support matters too.
 The same runtime can move from “pretty good” to “surprisingly close to native” when the WebAssembly module can use better arithmetic instructions.

-The comforting part is that the mainstream runtimes are not standing still.
+The comforting part is that the mainstream runtimes aren’t standing still.
 Wasmtime improved steadily.
 Bun made a huge jump.
 Wasmer gained a feature that matters for real crypto workloads.
+WasmEdge remained fast once the AOT run mode was explicit.

-The less comforting part is that WebAssembly performance is still not one thing.
+The less comforting part is that WebAssembly performance still isn’t one thing.
 It depends on the runtime, the release, the enabled WebAssembly features, whether the code goes through WASI from JavaScript, and whether ahead-of-time native compilation is allowed.

 So benchmark your actual workload.